Omnistac/zedux/docs/api/actionTypes.md

 ### `HYDRATE`

-Zedux dispatches this action to the store in two scenarios:

-1. When the store's [`.hydrate()`](/docs/api/Store.md#storehydrate) method is called.
+Zedux dispatches this action when the store's [`.hydrate()`](/docs/api/Store.md#storehydrate) method is called.

-2. When an [inducer](/docs/types/Inducer.md) is dispatched to the store.

 The hydrate action's `payload` property will be the value of the new state.
 Thus a store's [inspectors](/docs/types/Inspector.md) can be notified of otherwise unserializable "actions".
-The idea here is that dispatching an hydrate action is **exactly** equivalent to dispatching a corresponding inducer or calling `store.hydrate()`.
+The idea here is that dispatching an hydrate action is **exactly** equivalent to calling `store.hydrate()`.

 For example, dispatching the following inducer: